mirismaili/text-wrapper/README.md

       new (require('text-wrapper').default)().wrap(tooLongText).wrappedText
 ```

-By default, long lines will be broken after 100th character (max).
+By default, long lines will be broken after 100th character (max) (except white-spaces).
 You can customize this behavior:

 ```javascript
 const textWrapper = new TextWrapper({wrapOn: 120})